HViktorTsoi/prompt_buffer/readme.md

 # Prompt Buffer

-A Chrome extension that helps you quickly input pre-saved prompts into ChatGPT's (or other tools') dialogue box.
-Say goodbye to repetitive copying and pasting, and enhance your ChatGPT workflow efficiency.
+A Chrome extension that helps you quickly input pre-saved prompts into Poe's dialogue box.
+Say goodbye to repetitive copying and pasting, and enhance your Poe workflow efficiency.

 <!-- ## Features

-- 🚀 Quick storage and retrieval of frequently used ChatGPT prompts
+- 🚀 Quick storage and retrieval of frequently used Poe prompts
 - 📝 Support for saving and managing prompts
 - 🖱️ Right-click menu for quick paste functionality
-- 💡 Smart recognition of ChatGPT input field
+- 💡 Smart recognition of Poe input field
 - 🎯 One-click filling without copy-paste -->

 ## Installation Guide